Rodrigokim0209/monitoring-dashboard-samples/README.md

 ### Update README

-Please also update the README.md file in the same directory of your dashboard file.
+Please also update the README.md file in the same directory of your dashboard file